ActiveInferenceInstitute/CEREBRUM/docs/speculative_design/william_blake_cerebrum_integration.md

 > "If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
 For man has closed himself up, till he sees all things thro' narrow chinks of his cavern."

 The technical approaches outlined here aim to widen those chinks, creating a cognitive architecture that sees not just the finite statistical patterns of data but the infinite possibilities of creative integration.
 As Blake's Los continually builds and rebuilds Golgonooza, the city of imagination, so too must CEREBRUM continually evolve its architecture to expand the boundaries of what can be perceived, inferred, and created.

----

-*Note: This document represents a speculative integration of William Blake's visionary systems with computational cognitive architecture.
-The technical implementations suggested are conceptual explorations rather than finalized designs.*